omnigres/omnigres/extensions/omni_python/docs/intro.md

 For Flask framework integration, we have a few more steps.

-Create `omni_httpd` extension to be able to handle HTTP requests.
+Ensure to create `omni_httpd` extension to be able to handle HTTP requests.

 ```postgresql
 create extension if not exists omni_httpd cascade;
 ```